nunofachada/perfandpubtools/README.md

     0.0053    0.0361    0.1589    0.6996    2.9572
 ```

-<a name="example5.sameaspreviouswithalog-logplot"></a>
+<a name="sameaspreviouswithalog-logplot"></a>

-#### 3.5\.
-Example 5.
+### 4.5\.
 Same as previous, with a log-log plot

-The [perfstats](perfstats.m) function can also be used to plot scalability
+The [perfstats] function can also be used to plot scalability graphs.
+For this
-graphs.
-For this purpose, the computational size, `cize`, must be specified in
+purpose, the computational size, `cize`, must be specified in each
-each implementation spec, and the first parameter should be a value between 1
+implementation spec, and the first parameter should be a value between 1 (linear
-(linear plot) and 4 (log-log plot), as shown in the following commands:
+plot) and 4 (log-log plot), as shown in the following commands:

 ```matlab
 st100v2 = struct('sname', '100v2', 'csize', 100, 'folder', [datafolder '/times/ST'], 'files', 't*100v2*.txt');